Get Busy Spotting Butterflies

 The UKBMS is one of the longest running insect monitoring schemes in the world.
 Having begun in 1976 it is now recording data on over 2,000 sites a year.

-You can use our Butterfly Spotter's guide to identify those you see.
+You can use our Butterfly Spotter's guide to identify some of the butterflies you might see out and about.

 Why Butterflies?